cloudmrhub/mroptimum-webgui/README.md

 # MR Optimum Frontend: Web-Based Graphical User Interface (WebGUI)

-**MR Optimum** is an advanced tool for simulating, computing, and analyzing MRI signal-to-noise ratio (SNR) across various reconstruction methods.
+**MR Optimum** is an advanced tool for computing, and analyzing MRI signal-to-noise ratio (SNR) across various reconstruction methods.
 This repository contains the source code for the web-based graphical user interface (WebGUI)

 ## Table of Contents
 1. [Overview](#overview)